 I know this firsthand, just by watching reactions when I tell someone I’m a project manager.

-When I took my first job as a project manager, my mother asked what I do.
-My sisters have careers she’s a bit more familiar with: chemical engineer, civil engineer, real estate development.
+When I took my first job as a project manager years ago, my mother asked what I do.
+(My sisters have careers she’s a bit more familiar with: chemical engineer, civil engineer, real estate development.)

-The title of Project Manager was unfamiliar to my mother.
-When she asked about my job and I said I was a project manager, she furrowed her brow and asked that meant.
+When my mom asked about my job and I said I was a project manager, she furrowed her brow and asked what that meant.

 I explained that I work with my project team to create and execute solutions to solve a customer’s problem.

 “For example, if the police department needs a new data collection system I work with the team to create and deliver it.”

 I’ve tried to explain it more clearly.
 I think she still has no idea what I do.

 I imagine many who hear the term “project manager” don’t understand what it entails.

 I, however, feel like I make magic happen.